‘RHOA’ Kenya Moore Claims Kim Zolciak Started A Fake Fight To Boost Negotiations For Her Return

 — IsntDaveOne (@IsntDaveOne) April 3, 2017

-Us Magazine reports that the drama started after Whitfield and Moore got into an argument about their respective mansions.
+Us Magazine reported that the drama started after Whitfield and Moore got into an argument about their respective mansions.
 As fans will recall, the two women have competed against each other all season long on finishing their digs, and Whitfield wasn’t happy about how Moore acted during her big reveal.

 “I’m trying not to put nobody out of the chateau today!”
 Whitfield told Zolciak and Kim Burruss.
 “I’ve been in the works for four and a half years. … [Kenya’s] s–t ain’t even finished, and [Moore Manor] looks a hot mess!
 My s–t don’t look cheap, and it ain’t cheap.
 If you know you’re wearing f–king Gucci, you know you got Gucci on.”